wp-plugins/bookafy-online-appointment-booking-and-staff-scheduling/readme.txt

 **Testimonials**
 So happy, I could shout from the roof tops!
 Bookafy gives me freedom and lowers my stress by about a million percent.
-Bookafy is a life saver… I spend so much less time trying to arrange my calendar, booking appointments, sending reminders, etc. Love it to the moon and back!
+Bookafy is a life saver...
+I spend so much less time trying to arrange my calendar, booking appointments, sending reminders, etc. Love it to the moon and back!
 *JC – South Beach, FL*
-I added Bookafy to my business, and saved 3,000 on the extra staff member… all for only $40 per month!
+I added Bookafy to my business, and saved 3,000 on the extra staff member... all for only $40 per month!
-Bookafy’s automated appointment confirmation emails and reminders have all but eliminated customer no-shows.”
+Bookafy's automated appointment confirmation emails and reminders have all but eliminated customer no-shows."
 With Bookafy, Todd can focus on what he does best: providing premium services to his clients.
 *Todd – Denver, CO*

 I am saving so much time and money!